wrmay/gem-ops-suite/README.md

  - Open setuptasks/InstallGemFireCluster/cluster.json
  - Add jmx-manager-hostname-for-clients

 ## Known Issues and the Default Plan ##
-Currently, due to a GemFire issue which will be resolved in version 9.0.2, multiple locators are not supported.
-Currently regardless of the cluster.json file, a single locator will be deployed on the machine having private IP address 192.168.1.101
+- Currently, due to a GemFire issue , multiple locators are not supported.
+Regardless of the cluster.json file, a single locator will be deployed on the machine having private IP address 192.168.1.101.

-## External AWS GemFire clients UnknownHostException

-When the follow errors occurs when trying to connect to the cluster from outside the AWS cluster

-	[warn 2017/03/31 09:15:50.277 EDT <Function Execution Thread-1> tid=0x1c] Could not connect to: ip-192-168-2-101:10100
-	java.net.UnknownHostException: ip-???-???-?-???: nodename nor servname

-In order to connect to GemFire thru JMX or a external GemFire client, you must currently add the private host server hostname and their private IP addresses to your /etc/host.

-The generateHosts.py script to generate the /etc/host entries

-	python3 generateHosts.py

-Example output

-	$ python3 generateHosts.py
-	#Add the following to your /etc/hosts
-	54.242.56.47 ip-192-168-1-101
-	54.175.171.234 ip-192-168-2-101
-	34.206.72.136 ip-192-168-3-101

-Example /etc/host

-	##
-	# Host Database
-	#
-	# localhost is used to configure the loopback interface
-	##
-	127.0.0.1       localhost
-	255.255.255.255 broadcasthost
-	::1             localhost
-	#GemFire AWS cluster entries
-	54.242.56.47 ip-192-168-1-101
-	54.175.171.234 ip-192-168-2-101
-	34.206.72.136 ip-192-168-3-101

-	~